-After only five months of operation, two Chester’s new Active Travel Lanes have been ‘paused’ following a recommendation of the Emergency Active Travel Lanes Working Group.
+After only five months of operation, two Chester’s new Active Travel Lanes were ‘paused’ on 1 March 2021 following a recommendation from the Emergency Active Travel Lanes Working Group.
 This independent group which was set up by the Sustainable Transport Task Force carried out a review of the lanes using traffic volume data and feedback from residents.

 Meanwhile, the Sustainable Transport Task Force will be considering alternative options to increase cycling, walking, public transport and other sustainable transport in Chester.
 Further research has started in an effort to review and develop options to adapt, extend or replace the current lanes.